“When I’ve been presented an opportunity, I’ve always taken it. Sometimes it works out, sometimes it doesn’t. But I never want to live with regret.”

 After graduating from the University of Western Ontario in 1981 with a degree in politics and economics, Kevin boldly moved back to his hometown of Toronto, Ontario and leapt headfirst into a career in journalism.
 His only experience in the field was at his university’s student radio station, but his chutzpa and talent shone through.
 He immediately found work as a general assignment reporter and coffee runner at Global Television, before moving on as a correspondent for CBC and CTV.

-When ABC came calling in 1994, Kevin jumped at the chance to test his mettle in New York city, a place he calls “the best sandbox there is.”
-Over the next seven years, Kevin made a name for himself across the border, as a correspondent for Nightline with Ted Koppel, as co-anchor of ABC’s Good Morning America, and as back-up anchor and correspondent for World News Tonight (now World News) with Peter Jennings.
+When ABC came calling in 1994, he jumped at the chance to test his mettle in New York city, a place he calls “the best sandbox there is.”
+Over the next seven years, he made a name for himself across the border, as a correspondent for Nightline with Ted Koppel, as co-anchor of ABC’s Good Morning America, and as back-up anchor and correspondent for World News Tonight (now World News) with Peter Jennings.

 In 2001, Kevin received an offer from CanWest Global (now Shaw Media) that changed his life.
 He packed up his family—which by then included wife Cathy, as well as daughter Erica and son Alex—and returned to Canada, where he began developing what would soon become the country’s most-watched national newscast, and the only successful supper hour newscast.